-- 9.1 Elected members: Elected members are provided with annual training by our external advisors, Arlingclose.
+- 9.1 Elected members: Elected members are provided with annual investment training by our external advisors, Arlingclose.
 The Treasury Management Strategy and the Mid-year Treasury Management Strategy are presented to members during the financial year and should any queries arise these would be responded to by officers or advisors as applicable. - 9.2 Statutory officers: Regular meetings are held throughout the year with our external advisors, Arlingclose.
 Officers working on a daily basis with investment decisions attend courses offered by both Arlingclose and CIPFA throughout the year.
-Arlingclose provide daily updates of changes in the market as well as providing staff with a contact for queries that arise. - 9.3 Commercial decisions: Future decisions on historic commercial investments, including potential disposals, will be made following consideration of robust business cases for approval in line with the current decision-making governance arrangements.
-Future spend on historic commercial investments will be capital expenditure and will therefore also be approved as part of the capital programme.
-Where applicable the Council would seek to engage external professional advisors, for example financial, property and legal advice. - 9.4 Corporate governance: The Asset Working Group is made up of both finance and, property and asset management officers, who initially consider the future of current investment commercial properties, such as disposals or additional spend required.
-Regular progress reports on decisions taken are also reviewed by the group. - 9.5 After initial consideration business cases are completed for the disposal or improvements to property investments, including undertaking due diligence and considering risks, and these form the basis for reports presented to the Policy and Resources Committee for approval. - 9.6 Other investment decisions are based on the Treasury Management Strategy, with any changes reported for approval as required to Policy and Resources Committee.
+Arlingclose provide daily updates of changes in the market as well as providing staff with a contact for queries that arise. - 9.3 Commercial deals: Commercial proposals would be subject to a robust business case and decision making process, including consideration by officer groups ahead of approval via the appropriate decision-making process, ie to Policy and Resources Committee and/or Council.
+Where applicable the Council would seek to engage external professional advisors, for example financial, property and legal advice as applicable. - 9.4 Corporate governance: The Asset Working Group consider initial property investment decisions.
+The group is made up of both finance and property and asset management officers who consider initial investment opportunities and obtain regular progress reports on any investment taken forward. - 9.5 Business cases are completed for property investments, including undertaking due diligence and considering risks, and these form the basis for reports presented to the Policy and Resources Committee for approval. - 9.6 Other investment decisions are based on the Treasury Management Strategy, with any changes reported for approval as required to Policy and Resources Committee.